nyinyithann/SeqJS/README.md

+# This Project is only for educational purpose.
 ## <img src="assets/seq_logo.png" alt="seq logo" width="56" height="66">&nbsp;&nbsp;SeqJS: Pipeline Operations for working with values of type `Seq`

 `SeqJS` contains operations for working with values of type `Seq` which is a container of a series of elements.
 Types of